diehlpkteaching/ParallelComputationMath/webpage/index.md

 <center>Tuesday and Thursday, 09:00 to 10:20, 130 LCKT</center>

 and I hope you are able to attend.
 I will try to be available for discussion after classes, so you can get the most out of the class.

+Office hours will be

+<center> Thursday, 11;00 to 12:00, 343, LCKT</center>

+and I encourage you to visit my office and to discuss exercises and C++ related questions.

 Please find additional information here:

 * [Syllabus](syllabus.pdf)
 * [Timetable](timetable.pdf)